Security & Privacy

 No analytics on your file content

 Row counts, column names, cell values — none of it reaches us.
-We use Yandex Metrika for page views (which page, which country, bounce rate).
-It never touches your data because it can't: the data never leaves the tab.
+For visitor stats we use Cloudflare Web Analytics: cookieless, no fingerprinting, no third-party trackers.
+It counts page views and rough origin (URL, country, referrer) and stops there.
+It can't see your file because the file never leaves the tab.

 HTTP security headers